eclipse-chariott/chariott/docs/adr/0023-cloud-integration.md

    streaming, it will take the flow as described in [events from the car to the cloud](#events-from-the-car-to-the-cloud).

-3. - 6.
-The Request is forwarded to Chariott and Chariott handles it as it would any other in-car `FulfillRequest`.
+3. The Request is forwarded to Chariott and Chariott handles it as it would any other in-car `FulfillRequest`.

+4. Same as 3.

+5. Same as 3.

+6. Same as 3.

 7. The Car Bridge sends the `FulfillResponse` message on the indicated response topic to the MQTT broker (`<response-topic>`).